Aching Joints And Osteoarthritis

 - Elliptical machine: This machine mimics the treadmill but puts less strain on your joints.

-Exercise also contributes to another tactic for reducing your pain and slowing osteoarthritis — maintaining a healthy weight.
+Exercise also contributes to another tactic for reducing your pain and stiffness and for slowing osteoarthritis — maintaining a healthy weight.

 What Osteoarthritis Treatments Are Available?